ousiax/ousiax.github.io/_posts/2017-02-27-functions-in-c-language.md

 foo(&a);
 ```

-The formal parameter for the function is of type pointer-to-`int`, and we call the function by passing it the address of a variable of type `int`.
+The formal parameter for the function is of type `pointer-to-int`, and we call the function by passing it the address of a variable of type `int`.
 By dereferencing the pointer within the function body, we can both see and change the value stored in the address.
 The above changes the value of `a` to '57'.

 Even if you don't want to change the value stored in the address, passing the address of a variable rather than the variable itself can be useful if the variable type is large and you need to conserve memory space or limit the performance impact of parameter copying.
 For example: